AnoukSmet/Dog-Health-Tracker/README.md

 Especially when thinking about the user experience.
 I'm satisfied with the fix and the user is now able to remove their dog profile, even if there is only 1 remaining.

+### **Order of logs on dashboard**

+* **Bug**
+After various testing, I noticed that the order of my logs was not correct.
+Logs of November were only being displayed after the ones of October for example.

+* **Fix**
+After some research, I figured out it was due to the date format that I set in script.js.
+The date was being sorted in app.py in reversed order, but as my months were written in full, the was being sorted alphabetically reversed.
+To resolve this, I have change the format so the months will be written in numbers as well.
+As on my dashboard, for visual impact, I wanted to keep on working with the full months, I have implemented another function in javascript.
+This function loops through the log_months and sets the innerText depending on which month.

+* **Verdict**
+I can imagine there might be a better solution for this but the above fix resolved the issue of the sorting while being able to keep my original design for the dashboard.

 ### **Select dropdown and Datepicker on mobile devices**

 * **Bug**